- Date: Saturday, April 18, 2020

 Information about the event, including registration, test locations and exam scores are sent by email to the contacts for each school.
 Email communication begins during Fall of the previous year and extends until the event itself in Spring of the event year.
 School contacts are responsible for relaying information to Math Fest participants and their parents.

 Preregistration is vital to the success of this event.
 Preregistration numbers are used to coordinate event space, exams, awards, snacks and PCC prizes.
-Please register your school and participants with this year’s Math Fest Liaison, Tammy Louie.
+Please register your school and participants with this year’s Math Fest Liaison, Cara Lee.

 Information for parents